szilard/teach-ML-CEU-master-bizanalytics/README.md

 - 45% Weekly Assignments (homework exercises)
 - 45% Final Exam
-- 10% Quiz at the beginning of lectures, except the first lecture of each course
+- 10% Quizzes at the beginning of each lecture, except the first lectures of each course.
+Quizzes cannot be taken later, missing a lecture or being late will result in 0% for the actual quiz.

 (each course ML #1 and #2 separately)